 The best beaches of Central Greece

-Most of them unexplored, all wonderful, the beaches of Central Greece introduce you to their idyllic waters: Eratini, Sergoula, Trocadero and Kalafati beach in Phocis, Glyfa, Aghios Konstantinos, Kamena Vourla / Galini in Phthiotis, Aghios Isidoros and Plaka in Viotia – and, of course, the beaches of Evia: discover Drosia beach and the famous Lefkandi (a stone’s throw from Chalkida), Kalamos beach and the renowned beach of Chiliadou in Central Evia, Edipsos and Limnionas beach in the northern part of the island, as well as Chrisi Ammos beach and the famous Figia in South Evia.
+Most of them unexplored, all wonderful, the beaches of Central Greece introduce you to their idyllic waters; Eratini, Sergoula, Trocadero and Kalafati beach in Phocis, Glyfa, Aghios Konstantinos, Kamena Vourla / Galini in Phthiotis, Aghios Isidoros and Plaka in Viotia… and, of course, the beaches of Evia; Drosia and the famous Lefkandi (a stone’s throw from Chalkida), Kalamos and spectacular Chiliadou in Central Evia, Edipsos and Limnionas to the north, as well as Chrisi Ammos beach and the famous Figia to the south.

 Beautiful settlements, long history